joey-qytyku/OS-90-fixed/docs/drivers/Drivers.md

 All callbacks passed to and from the kernel use cdecl and should also be marked with `KERNEL`.
 Functions passed by callback can be `static` as long as they are marked `KERNEL` so that they are not inlined and are forced to use `cdecl` conventions.

-## KLXTRN

-KLXTRN sets the

 # General Notes

 Never assume the position of elements in structures.
 Always use provided structure definitions.
 Currently, only the C language is fully supported.

 # Synchronization

 Interrupt request handlers are called with interrupts disabled.
-The kernel can be interrupted at any time by an IRQ, and is non-reentrant.

-Functions marked with KERNEL_ASYNC can be called within an IRQ.

 # Plug-and-Play Support